KurtABum/PatternAnalysis-2025/recognition/README.md

 ## File Structure

 - **train.py** – Handles training the model.
-Loads the dataset, initializes the model, and runs the training loop with logging.
+Loads the dataset, initialises the model, and runs the training loop with logging.
 - **predict.py** – Runs the trained model to show example predictions.
 Displays a few inputs along with their translated outputs.
 - **modules.py** – Contains reusable functions, helper routines, and model components that are shared across scripts.
 - **dataset.py** – Manages data loading and preprocessing.
 Converts raw data into batches suitable for training or evaluation.

 ## Data Cleaning and Preprocessing

-The dataset is cleaned and preprocessed in `dataset.py` before training:
+The dataset is prepared in `dataset.py` before training:

-- Removes invalid or corrupted entries.
+- Handles empty or missing summaries by inserting a placeholder token.
-- Normalises text or input data to a consistent format.
+- Tokenises and encodes both expert (radiology) and layman reports into tensors for model input.
-- Tokenises or encodes inputs for the model.
+- Pads and truncates text sequences to fixed lengths for consistency.
-- Splits the data into batches for efficient training and evaluation.
+- Batches data efficiently during training and evaluation using PyTorch’s `DataLoader`.

 ## Flan-T5 Model

-Flan-T5 is a large language model developed by Google that has been fine-tuned to follow a wide range of instructions.
-It uses an encoder-decoder transformer architecture, which makes it well suited for tasks like translation or converting one type of input into another.
+Flan-T5 is a large language model developed by Google, built on an encoder-decoder transformer architecture.
+It is designed for instruction-following and text-to-text tasks such as translation, summarisation, and explanation generation.

-The encoder reads and understands the input, while the decoder generates the output based on that understanding.
-Both parts use multiple layers of transformers with attention mechanisms to capture complex patterns.
-A typical base version has hundreds of millions of parameters, many layers, and large hidden dimensions, allowing the model to learn sophisticated input-output mappings.
+The encoder processes and represents the input (expert radiology report), while the decoder generates a corresponding layman-friendly summary.
+Both components use multi-layer transformers with self and cross attention to capture complex dependencies.

-In this project, Flan-T5 can take input examples and produce accurate translations or transformations with minimal additional training.
-Its strengths include strong instruction-following, flexibility for different tasks, and the ability to generalize from small datasets.
-On the downside, Flan-T5 can be **resource-intensive**, requiring significant memory and computational power, and fine-tuning large versions can be slow or expensive.
+In this project, Flan-T5 is fine-tuned on paired expert–layman reports, allowing it to learn how to translate professional radiology language into accessible summaries.
+This provides high-quality, domain-adapted outputs, though training large versions can be computationally demanding and memory intensive.

 ## Fine-Tuning Strategy